chankyo123/digit-v3-pybullet/README.md

 University of Michigan

 ## Robot Model
 A lot of robotic dynamics softwares (such as Matlab robotics toolbox, Pinocchio, and PyBullet) are sensitive to the order of joints & links in URDF.
 If you want to create URDF for a branched robot, you should CROSS-CHECK (e.g. Inertia Matrix) it among Matlab robotics toolbox, PyBullet, and Roy Featherstone spatial dynamics library.

-### Directory ./urdf/
+### Directory '/urdf/'
 Digit described in URDF format.

-### Directory ./xml/
+### Directory '/xml/'
-Digit is described in XML format that ball joints are changed to hinge joints since PyBullet don't provide ball joint
+Digit described in XML format that ball joints are changed to hinge joints since PyBullet doesn't provide ball joint

-## Directory ./
+### Directory '/'
 1. digit-xml.py

 * Load Digit of XML in PyBullet